vksvicky/priceComparison_server/README.rst

 [ ] Find coupons from TopCashBack

-[ ] If customer has coupons from Store, can we use it online?
+[ ] If a customer has coupons from Store, can we use it online?

 Credits
 -------